taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/old/2018-09-23_World-timeline.md

 ### 2070

-Majhee and her colleagues successfully design a manufacturing process that splices eSyrup into textiles and allows end-users to customize the voltage-treatment of the fabric.
+Majhee and her colleagues successfully design a manufacturing process that dopes eSyrup onto textiles and allows end-users to customize the voltage-treatment of the fabric.

 First Orbital home pod is successfully launched from the **PEGGY WHITSON MEMORIAL SPACE ARBORETUM**.
 Within months, nearly 200 home pods are successfully launched, with residents.